© Crown copyright 2018

 You can take the voluntary DVSA special test to test your driving skills to the highest standard.

-At the end of the test, you’ll get a grade from A to D. You can use when you advertise your services.
+At the end of the test, you’ll get a grade gold, silver, bronze or fail.
+You can use it when you advertise your services.

 5.5 Manage your ADI registration